Friday, March 17, 2017

 Okay I said for about a New York minute.
 I was about to affirmatively respond to the "No way" message until the Universe made it abundantly clear to me that this was not the path for me!
 A physical therapist from hell and a whole "Team" of people telling me no way.
 You're going to hurt yourself.
 You need a knee replacement.
 Cautionary tales and cautionary messages from even the massage therapist I was working with at the time.

 Yes I was injured.
 I was not cross training and I was pushing myself way too hard.
 I did 9 races in 9 months.
 I wrote poetry with even greater fervor and as I look back on all the poems I wrote, I was conjuring up healers who would help me to go the distance in my healing journey liberated from the shackles of paralytic polio and trauma AND the beliefs that were embedded in the very fiber of my body and being.

 It took great courage and strength to stand up to those who wanted to destroy me; to those who had limiting beliefs about what is possible.
-But through the power of my imagination, my strong faith, my pen - my Divining rod for healing and having been touched by grace I have been able to reclaim my advantage and reclaim my life.
-Jeffrey says, "Way" at every turn and I say to the world Watch me now!
+But through the power of my imagination, my strong faith, my pen - my Divining rod for healing and having been touched by grace I have been able to say to the world Watch me now!